Destination

 Travel Brief

-When visiting India in 2025, it is recommended to receive various travel vaccinations and be up to date with routine vaccination courses and boosters as recommended.
+When visiting India in 2026, it is recommended to receive various travel vaccinations and be up to date on routine vaccination courses and boosters.
 The Lancet discloses that, as of 2023, India contained numerous zero-dose children.
 Data from WHO and UNICEF also shows India accounted for 49.2% of zero-dose children in South Asia.

 India Dengue Cases